node-fetch/node-fetch/README.md

 {
     // These properties are part of the Fetch Standard
     method: 'GET',
-    headers: {},            // request headers. format is the identical to that accepted by the Headers constructor (see below)
+    headers: {},            // Request headers. format is the identical to that accepted by the Headers constructor (see below)
-    body: null,             // request body. can be null, a string, a Buffer, a Blob, or a Node.js Readable stream
+    body: null,             // Request body. can be null, a string, a Buffer, a Blob, or a Node.js Readable stream
-    redirect: 'follow',     // set to `manual` to extract redirect headers, `error` to reject redirect
+    redirect: 'follow',     // Set to `manual` to extract redirect headers, `error` to reject redirect
-    signal: null,           // pass an instance of AbortSignal to optionally abort requests
+    signal: null,           // Pass an instance of AbortSignal to optionally abort requests

     // The following properties are node-fetch extensions
     follow: 20,             // maximum redirect count.
 0 to not follow redirect